ffrancis/Image_feature_detection/README.md

 Dependencies:
 =============

-You will need to install Python's python-twitter library first:
+You will need to install openCV first:
-	openCV
 	Use the provided "install_open_cv.sh" to install openCV in linux
 	Warning: installation on openCV takes considerable time